apmondia/giveloco_backend/README.md

  GET         /user/confirmation(.:format)     user/confirmations#show
 ```

-The full list of API routes can be accessed from the command line using ```rake api:routes```, but if the command line is not available, the complete list is as follows (not the "/v1" prefix):
+The full list of API routes can be accessed from the command line using ```rake api:routes```, but if the command line is not available, the complete list is as follows (note the "/v1" prefix):

 ```
 # Users